szaumoor/ZSTweaks/README.md

 **Component 2111:** Make Shaman's Writhing Fog slightly more powerful

 This improves this spell by making it cause 1d3+1 cold damage, whose dice size improves by 1 every level after level 3, until it becomes 1d10+1.
 The Slow effect, additionally, triggers with a 50% chance, not a 20% chance.

+**Component 2112:** Make Shaman's Spirit Fire slightly more powerful

+This makes the damage of this spell scale better: it deals 1d4+1/level, up to 12d4+12 magic damage (24-60 damage).
+Additionally, the 33% Doom effect no longer requires a saving throw, it's based on probability only.

+**Component 2113:** Make Shaman's Spiritual Clarity induce more clarity (removes berserk and intoxication too)

+Self-explanatory.
+Additionally, it improves the speed of the spell from 9 to 6.

 **Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty